ekozat/courses_select_manager/sprint7/sprint7-files/html/API.md

 }
 ```

--   If you want prerequisites to be empty, there are two ways to achieve it:
+If you want prerequisites to be empty, there are two ways to achieve it:

-    -   Type in the field with "()".
+1. Type in the field with "()".
 For example, "prerequisites": "()".
-    -   Do not mention the "prerequisites" parameter.
-For example,
+2. Do not mention the "prerequisites" parameter.
+For example:

 ```
 {